-30. Borrowing has long term revenue consequences.
+- 30. Borrowing has long term revenue consequences.
 The overall indebtedness of the Council is reduced by the MRP each year.
-The overall level of debt needs to be viewed against the overall Long-Term Assets of the authority which stood at £185.420m at 31 March 2022 (unaudited) (£182.088m as at 31 March 2021).
+The overall level of debt needs to be viewed against the overall Long-Term Assets of the authority which stood at £191.9m at 31 March 2023 (unaudited) (£185.4m as at 31 March 2022). - 31.
+The Council have significantly reduced the borrowing requirement over the last 2 years will need to continue to carefully consider the structure and timing of any new borrowing to ensure debt does not exceed the CFR in the years ahead.

-Debt Profile and CFR